donggyushin/MacSetup/README.md

   # For M1 users
   Install of Rosetta<br />
-  If you want to use M1 Mac without issues related with M1 chip by following the next command.
+  If you want to use M1 Mac without issues related with M1 chip, follow the next command.
   ```
   /usr/sbin/softwareupdate --install-rosetta --agree-to-license
   ```